 NFHRA offers Member Training Nights on Monday and Wednesday, April through August.
 Monday night is Field Trail training beginning at 6 pm.
+It is called field trial training but all dogs can benefit from longer marks ad blinds.
 Wednesday night is Junior/Senior/Master hunt test training at 4:30 pm.

 If you are looking to develop a great hunting partner and not Hunt Tests, NFHRA is still the place for you.
 The skills learned at the training nights are the same skills a great hunting dog needs.

-2018 hunt test training nights will begin Wed, April 2.
+2022 hunt test training nights can be found on the Official Calendar Page.
 We will have two groups for training, one focusing on young dogs working to Junior Hunter standards and another focusing on Senior/Master Hunter standards.
 Check the NFHRA Facebook page for more announcements.

 Additional help is always appreciated.